The seven household bills going up this April — and the only one going down

 He said anyone with worries should contact their water company and assured customers that firms would never cut anyone off or “make them use a prepayment meter”.

-Most broadband deals and mobile phone contracts will rise by a “completely unacceptable” 7.9 per cent on April 1.
+Most broadband deals and mobile phone contracts will rise by what consumer group Which? has described as a “completely unacceptable” 7.9 per cent on 1 April.

 Uswitch calculated that the increase would cost the individual consumer around £27.19 more a year for broadband and £24.23 for mobile bills on average.